scaleway/terraform-provider-scaleway/docs/resources/block_snapshot.md

 ## Create a snapshot of a Block Storage volume

-The following command shows you how to create a snapshot named `some-snapshot-name` from a Block Storage volume specified by its ID.
+The following command allows you to create a snapshot (`some-snapshot-name`) from a Block Storage volume specified by its ID.

 ```terraform
 resource "scaleway_block_volume" "block_volume" {